AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 were decidedly Orthodox, exerted the main power to produce these results.
 But one thing is true: the doctrine of universal restoration did not hinder them.
-If not, then the inquiry will arise, Why should it now?\" "In that famous age of the church\'s story, the period embracing the Fourth and the earlier years of the Fifth Century, Universalism seems to have been the creed of the majority of Christians in East and West alike; perhaps even of a large majority...and in the roll of its teachers...were...most of the greatest names of the greatest age of primitive Christianity....
-And this teaching, be it noted, is strongest where the language of the New Testament was a living tongue; i. e., in the great Greek fathers; it is strongest in the church\'s greatest era, and declines as knowledge and purity decline.
+If not, then the inquiry will arise, Why should it now?"
+"In that famous age of the church\'s story, the period embracing the Fourth and the earlier years of the Fifth Century, Universalism seems to have been the creed of the majority of Christians in East and West alike; perhaps even of a large majority...and in the roll of its teachers... were... most of the greatest names of the greatest age of primitive Christianity....
+And this teaching, be it noted, is strongest where the language of the New Testament was a living tongue; i.e., in the great Greek fathers; it is strongest in the church\'s greatest era, and declines as knowledge and purity decline.
 On the other hand, endless penalty is most strongly taught precisely in those quarters where the New Testament was less read in the original, and also in the most corrupt ages of the church."[^321]

-Note. --- Olshausen declares that the opposition to the doctrine of endless punishment and the advocacy of universal restoration has always been found in the church, and that it has \"a deep root in noble minds.\" His language is (Com.
-I., on Matt.
-12:32:)
+Note. --- **Olshausen** declares that the opposition to the doctrine of endless punishment and the advocacy of universal restoration has always been found in the church, and that it has "a deep root in noble minds."
+His language is (Com.
+I., on Matthew 12:32):

 (See pg.
 225 in original for German).